kean/Nuke/Sources/Nuke/Nuke.docc/Nuke.md

 ## Getting Started

 Start learning with <doc:getting-started> and go through the rest of the articles in the documentation as you need it.
-Make sure to check out the [demo project](https://github.com/kean/NukeDemo).
+Check out the [demo project](https://github.com/kean/NukeDemo) to see Nuke in action.

+Upgrading from the previous version?
+Use a [Migration Guide](https://github.com/kean/Nuke/tree/master/Documentation/Migrations).

+Looking for UI components?
+See [NukeUI](https://kean-docs.github.io/nukeui/documentation/nukeui/) and [NukeExtensions](https://kean-docs.github.io/nukeextensions/documentation/nukeextensions/) documentation.

 To install Nuke, use Swift Packager Manager.

-> Tip: Upgrading from the previous version?
-Use a [Migration Guide](https://github.com/kean/Nuke/tree/master/Documentation/Migrations).

 ## Plugins